WHIPLASH AND THE

 THE CONSEQUENCES OF HAVING THE HEAD TURNED AT IMPACT, OR OF BEING IN A SIDE IMPACT ACCIDENT

 Forget the fact that the quote above that tells us there is more pain when the head is turned.
 Let's attempt to answer the question of why there is more pain.
-If you have your head turned all the way to the left when you are rear-ended (like the girl in the picture), there will likely be Fascial Tearing of the opposite Sternocleidomastoid Muscle, as well as "jamming" or compacting of the same-side facet joints --- the small joints located on either side of the back of the vertebrae.
+If you have your head turned all the way to the left when you are rear-ended, there will likely be Fascial Tearing of the opposite Sternocleidomastoid Muscle, as well as "jamming" or compacting of the same-side facet joints --- the small joints located on either side of the back of the vertebrae.
 This not only causes Fascial Adhesions and VERTEBRAL SUBLUXATIONS, it leads to FACET SYNDROME and DEGENERATIVE ARTHRITIC CHANGES of the spine as well.

 If you want to study this and related issues in more depth, please visit our WHIPLASH INJURIES PAGE.
-You may be interested in THIS as well (it can help you understand some of those "Bizarre and Seemingly Unrelated Problems" you have been having since the injury.
-Oh; and HERE are the main factors that tend to make whiplash injuries worse.
+You may be interested in THESE POSTS as well (they will help you understand some of those "Bizarre and Seemingly Unrelated Problems" you have been having since the injury.
+Oh; and HERE is a list of the main factors that make whiplash injuries worse.
 On top of all of this, some of you are not getting better because you have unbridled inflammation running roughshod throughout your body.
 HERE are some steps to start dealing with this.